VegaDeftwing/OpGuidesHugoSrc/content/Engineering/WrappingUp/latex.md

-For S&Gs, check out this StackExchange question: "[How do I make my document look like it was written by a Cthulhu-worshipping madman?](https://tex.stackexchange.com/questions/29402/how-do-i-make-my-document-look-like-it-was-written-by-a-cthulhu-worshipping-madm)"
+For S&Gs, check out this StackExchange question: "[How do I make my document look like it was written by a Cthulhu-worshiping madman?](https://tex.stackexchange.com/questions/29402/how-do-i-make-my-document-look-like-it-was-written-by-a-cthulhu-worshipping-madm)"